vasenkom/To-do-app/README.md

 # Todo Application

-This is a simple Todo application built using JavaScript, HTML, and CSS.
+This is a simple minimalistic Todo application built using JavaScript, HTML, and CSS.
 It allows users to manage tasks by creating new ones, editing existing ones, and organizing tasks by due dates.
+The tasks are stored in the localStorage - come leave your task in the Demo below!

 ## Demo